min2ha/ukwa-site/content/target/54604/index.en.md

   "subject": "Brexit"
 }

-# Centre for Policy Studies: Brexit, agriculture and agricultural policy

 Former agriculture permanent secretary, Sir Richard Packer, reveals the huge potential agricultural policy has for Britain, both in the negotiations before Brexit and benefits afterward.